-Intune is the component of Enterprise Mobility + Security (EMS) that manages mobile devices and apps.
+Intune is the component of Enterprise Mobility + Security (EMS) that manages Windows systems, mobile

-It integrates closely with other EMS components like Azure Active Directory (Azure AD) for identity and access control
+It integrates closely with other EMS components like Microsoft Entra ID for identity and access

 - Intune Overview

-Intune lets you manage your workforce’s devices and apps and how they access your company data.
+Intune lets you manage your devices and apps and how they access your company data.

-To use this mobile device management (MDM), the devices must first be enrolled in the Intune service.
+To use mobile device management (MDM), the devices must first be enrolled in the Intune service.

 - Enrollment Options